treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 4. Validate the OIDC configuration:
   * In your browser, go to <http://localhost:8080> to access lakeFS UI
   * Complete the Setup process, and login with your Admin credentials
-  * logout and try to login again, you will be redirected to the OIDC login page.
+  * Logout and try to login again, you will be redirected to the OIDC login page.

 `.env`